 GeneCards Summary for INPPL1 Gene

 INPPL1 (Inositol Polyphosphate Phosphatase-Like 1) is a Protein Coding gene.
-Diseases associated with INPPL1 include opsismodysplasia and oculocerebrorenal syndrome.
-Among its related pathways are IL-6 Signaling Pathway and Class I PI3K signaling events.
-GO annotations related to this gene include actin binding and SH2 domain binding.
+Diseases associated with INPPL1 include opsismodysplasia and schneckenbecken dysplasia.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include actin binding and SH3 domain binding.
 An important paralog of this gene is SYNJ2.